torkelicious/obliberry/docs/formats/scene-json.md

 }
 ```

-The resource ID is separate from the file path.
+The `player_animations` definition and its JSON path live in `assets.json`.
+The resource ID is separate from the file
+path.

 The scene saves the initial playback configuration, not the current
 clip position, elapsed time, or playing/paused state.
 Loading initializes
 the animator and resolves its initial sprite pose.

-Saving the scene records animation asset references.
-Save edited clip
-definitions from the animation editor as well.
+Saving the scene records the entity's animation ID.
+Save edited clip definitions from the animation editor separately;
+that operation writes the animation JSON and updates its catalog entry.

 ## `PostProcessing`